-Are you asking yourself why is my house cold?
-Coming home to a cold house isn’t very fun — especially when you’re paying for it to be warm!
+Are you asking yourself why is my house always cold?
+Coming home to a cold house isn’t very fun — especially during winter and when you’re paying for it to be warm!
 If your home is giving you cold shoulders, it’s time to figure out the source of your problem and some solutions that won’t break the bank.

 Why is my house cold?